9 Site Risk Assessment

 Detections of PFAS in tissues of top predators within both aquatic and terrestrial ecosystems (Section 6.5) points to ongoing exposure from bioaccumulative and possibly biomagnifying PFAS (Section 5.5.3).
 Thus, accuracy and realism within exposure and risk estimates for PFAS are important to making informed risk management decisions.
 With the challenges of accounting for multiple exposure pathways, building strong food web and ecological exposure pathway models is an important foundation of PFAS ERAs.
 Once completed, these models can be used to identify the key receptors and measures of exposure to complete the assessments.

 For aquatic ecosystems, published data from laboratory studies and specific field sites are available that include both BCFs, BAFs, and biota-sediment accumulation factors (BSAFs).
 These values, some of which are discussed and presented in Section 5 and Table 5-1 (provided as a separate Excel file), can be used to model the measures of exposure for aquatic ecosystems.
 (Larson, Conder, and Arblaster 2018) used such data to conduct food chain modeling in four different avian receptors.
 Published values for fish are common; however, to date these values are not standardized in how they are reported (for example, wet versus dry weight; organic carbon or lipid normalization).
 Most importantly, these data are highly variant (Table 5-1); Environment Canada (2006) reported that field BAFs for PFOS in Canadian biota range from 6,300 to 125,000.
 Burkhard et al. (2012) reported that within published data sources (Giesy et al. 2010; Houde et al. 2006), laboratory and ﬁeld bioaccumulation metrics usually do not agree.
 According to Burkhard et al. (2012), field-generated BAFs (wet weight tissue to field water plus some ingestion) for PFOS exceed BCFs (wet weight tissue to lab water) predicted in the laboratory.
 This is undoubtedly due to the inability or inaccuracy of laboratory models to account for both direct and food ingestion exposure pathways.
 LaRoe et al. (2017) pointed out that laboratory values include only accumulation across the gill membrane.
 Thus, ERAs are challenged with attempting to address both pathways.
-Larsen et al. (2018) demonstrated that using environmentally relevant sediment concentrations with standard food chain models with both BSAFs and BAFs suggested sediment pathways may be underrepresented and studied.
+Larson, Conder, and Arblaster (2018) demonstrated that using environmentally relevant sediment concentrations with standard food chain models with both BSAFs and BAFs suggested sediment pathways may be underrepresented and studied.
 Although the combination of direct and ingestion pathways is primarily a challenge for aquatic systems, assessing risk to wildlife exposed to multiple media (for example, amphibians, semiaquatic wildlife) is also problematic.
+As noted by Divine et al. (2020), there are differences between the numeric value of BSAFs developed from field data versus laboratory methods, and also between values from laboratory studies using the same methods.

 Caution should be used in applying any of the published bioaccumulation or biomagnification data for desktop exposure estimates that are in turn used to justify remedial action.
 Several factors and uncertainties are associated with performing desktop food chain modeling with the limited amount of published data.
 Some of these considerations include the following: